Fra98/graph-coloring/DOCS.md

 This test was performed on the graph `rgg_n_2_24_s0.graph` (16.8 million vertices).
 The results of tests with 2, 4, 8, 12 and 16 threads for different algorithms have been reported.
-As we can see, the fastest (and better scaling than threads) algorithms are Jonh Plassmann and LDF: in fact they manage to color 16.8 million vertices in about 3 seconds with 16 threads.
+As we can see, the fastest (and better scaling than threads) algorithms are John Plassmann and LDF: in fact they manage to color 16.8 million vertices in about 3 seconds with 16 threads.

 ![](./plots/alg_vs_thread.png)